mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 -   Changing the world?
 -   Building a diverse and inclusive workplace?

 Pick one.

-Make sure that everyone else on the early stage team with hiring authority picks the same one.
+Make sure that everyone with hiring authority on the early team picks the same one.
 Otherwise you'll have to fire a bunch of people down the road.

 ### Fire People